Indiana University

 Coincidentally, RMS also are the initials of Richard Matthew Stallman, most commonly known for his work with the Free Software Foundation, the League for Programming Freedom, and the GNU project, all of which he initiated.
 He is also well known as the author of the Emacs editor.
 He formerly worked with the Artificial Intelligence (AI) lab at MIT.

-At Indiana University, for personal or departmental Linux or Unix systems support, see At IU, how do I get support for Linux or Unix?
+At Indiana University, for personal or departmental Linux or Unix systems support, see Get help for Linux or Unix at IU.

-This is document acun in domain all.
+This is document acun in the Knowledge Base.

-Last modified on August 22, 2008.
+Last modified on 2018-01-18 09:24:04.